 Some personal UX Designer interview questions that you may encounter include:

-How do you handle negative feedback?
+Question: How do you handle negative feedback?

 Constructive criticism is a part of every job, but it’s especially important for a UX Designer to listen carefully to negative feedback and use it to their advantage.
 After all, a core part of good UX design is anticipating and resolving pain points for users and customers.

 |On the spectrum of UX Researcher to UX Designer to Visual Designer, where do you see yourself and why?|

-|Take me through a couple of your favorite pieces in your portfolio.
+|Take me through a couple of your favorite pieces in your UX design portfolio.|

 |What are your three biggest strengths?|

 |How do you handle negative feedback?|

-|What type of environment do you thrive in?
+|What type of work environment do you feel best suits you?|

-|Where do you see yourself in five years?|
+|Where do you see your career in five years?|

 |What excites you about this position?|

 The ability to lead and coordinate a project, present designs to clients, and collaborate with teammates are important skills for successful UX Designers.